shakeel-faiz/FF/003/database.md

 Databases allow for efficient data retrieval using **SQL (Structured Query Language)** which is a language designed to query and manipulate relational databases.

+## What is Data?

+Data refers to raw facts, figures or information that can be processed, analyzed or stored.
+It can exist in many forms such as numbers, text, images or even sounds and is often used to describe attributes, properties or measurements of things.
+Data is typically the starting point for information when processed or analyzed to reveal meaning or insights.

+For example, a list of temperatures recorded throughout the day is data and once analyzed, it can provide useful information like daily weather patterns.
+Data can be structured (organized in tables or databases) or unstructured (such as text or multimedia files).